 For some couples, it even goes beyond that.
 This year we’ve had the pleasure of getting dinner or sharing a drink with some of our couples after their engagement session (I guess we just couldn’t get enough of each other, even after a 90+ minute session)!
 But for all of our couples, we get to step into a joyful season of their lives, amplify the joy, then send them off on the adventure of marriage, together, and hopefully stronger for having met us.

 Okay, we’re sorta-kinda cheating since we’re reusing this from last year’s Thanksgiving Thankful Blog, but we don’t care because our Community Group through our church here in C’ville, Portico Church, has meant so much to us this past year.
 We’ve had a year of celebrating several home purchases, three engagements, four marriages, and two new baby girls.
 We’ve welcomed new members, and said difficult goodbyes as others left Charlottesville.
 We’ve also talked about hard things, and helped each other through challenging times.

 Not only have the members of our Community Group been huge supporters and advocates of our business (and we even got to shoot Julia and Aaron’s wedding, who were in our CG before moving to Minneapolis), but they’ve been good friends.
 We’ve eaten countless dinners with the group, carved pumpkins together (shout-out to Hunter’s ridiculous pumpkin — “It’s minimalist.” he swore), taken a weekend retreat together to goal-set and dream of the future, and gotten to know each other’s lives, relationships and faith.
 This Jesus-centered community is by far the most important part of our life together in Charlottesville, and we couldn’t be more thankful for them and our greater Portico community.

 Thanks for reading and once again, Happy Thanksgiving!

-Check out what we were thankful for in 2019, here!
+Check out what we were thankful for this time last year, here!